 The correct answer is B – they intend to pull out, turn right or change direction.
 If you’re cycling, it’s important to check what’s happening on the road all around you, and it’s crucial to look behind you before you indicate and change course.
 Sudden movements could be dangerous for both you and motorists near you.

-If you’re driving, being able to understand this behaviour is useful.
+Understanding this behaviour is useful if you’re driving.
 You can anticipate what cyclists will do next.

 QUESTION 2